bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 #### Group Nodes

-**Group** nodes are the highest level meta-structure in MDMOD.
-Groups can contain other Groups, Blocks, and Fields, the details of which are specified by the underlying MDCONFiguration.
+**Group** nodes are the highest level meta-structure in MMOD.
+Groups can contain other Groups, Blocks, and Fields, the details of which are specified by the underlying MDAL Engine Definition.
 The `GLOBAL` node is also a group node.
 See below for a full example.

 #### Default Nodes

-The global Fields `AUTHOR`, `TITLE`, and `LICENSE`, are available in every MDCONFiguration, and may be used to specify the author, title, and license information for a module.
+The global Fields `AUTHOR`, `TITLE`, and `LICENSE`, are available in every MDAL engine definition, and may be used to specify the author, title, and license information for a module.

 ### Including External Resources